 Each step forward is moving in the right direction.
 With a treatment plan in place customized for the person seeking help, the success rate of overcoming addiction is likely to be much higher.
 Relapses don’t happen as frequently and the pieces are in place to achieve sobriety.

-We are here to help people when they need it most.
-If you or someone you know is suffering from addiction, you don’t have to feel alone.
+Our treatment specialists are here to help people when they need it most.
+If you or someone you know is suffering from addiction, you don’t have to feel alone, call a treatment specialist now.
 You have all the options at your fingertips.
 It’s just up to you to decide when to take the first step.